-Once adopted by the SCRCOG, the Regional Bicycle and Pedestrian Plan will guide the enhancement of the regional facilities through actions undertaken by the municipalities and various organizations.
+The Regional Bicycle and Pedestrian Plan provides guidance for the enhancement of the regional facilities through actions undertaken by the municipalities and various organizations.

 Multi-use trails can provide transportation and recreational opportunities for pedestrians and cyclists

 Pedestrian Walkways - Demand for pedestrian facilities continues to grow throughout the Region.
 Evolving lifestyles present an expectation of safe, connected and convenient pedestrian facilities.
 Connection of residential neighborhoods to existing sidewalk systems is desirable and requested by residents.
 Most municipalities require the provision of sidewalks as an amenity with new developments.
 This requirement often involves interconnections, not just sidewalks within the complex.
 While the Regional Bicycle and Pedestrian Plan may have specific local connections, the sense of community and quality of life goals of each municipality should shape the local and neighborhood pedestrian network.
 The Plan encourages each municipality to undertake a local planning process to provide a framework for constructing pedestrian facilities, promoting safety and better communities.